 We have duplicated virtually all of the functionality that exists in our Kontakt.io Proximity SDK for iOS onto the rest of the Apple ecosystem.
 There is a caveat, though.
 As you may (or may not?) know, there’s no Core Location framework on AppleTV or Mac OSX, because they aren’t expected to move through space and trigger enter / exit functionality like an iPhone does.
 So instead of that, we’re using KTKDevicesManager as a substitute for Core Location on these platforms.
 There’s no enter/exit region functionality as you have in Core Location, but there’s everything else you’d use for a beacon.
 We also have KTKEddystoneManager to detect devices using Eddystone format beacons instead.
 Although you can’t range beacons and trigger actions on near / far zones, there’s still many ways you can use beacons with KTKDevicesManager.
 You can discover devices, read RSSI, manage them, shuffle and deshuffle them, access our cloud, and—of course—trigger actions in your AppleTV or OSX app with them.

 Interested?
 Want to know more?
-Check out the source, test it out, and let you know what you think!
+Check out the source, test it out, and let us know what you think!
 This is our version 1 of the SDKs for AppleTV and OSX, so we’re going to be adding more functionality in the future, but we wanted to get this inot your hands as soon as we had something ready to show.
 Bon chance!